senacor/Tutorials-Microservices/hints/stage-12/README.md

 Note that the load balancer is defined by the service.

-Note that the number of instances that you assign to your cluster when you create it depends on your setup - you will have to calcualte the number of instances needed to fulfill your design.
-If we stick to the setup as shown above we would need a cluster with 6 instances (or 8 if you run the databases in the cluster as well), calculated like this:

-- 1 instance for registry
-- 1 instance for config
-- 2 instances for customer (load balanced)
-- 2 instances for accounting (load balanced)
-- (2 instances for the databases)

-Since all of the services require a maximum of around 700MB+ of RAM, [t2.micro type instances](https://aws.amazon.com/de/ec2/instance-types/) should be good enough for our cluster.
-Depending on the instance type you choose for your cluster you will have to define the memory settings for your containers.
-Note that for t2.micro instances you can only assign around 990MB of memory to each service; if you assign more you will run into out-of-memory problems upon service startup (you can check that in the "Events" section of your ECS service)!

 For the purpose of comparison, here you have the setup overview of multiple clusters and config and registry running on the same instance (the number for instances per cluster would be quite different for this setup):

 ```